 Member firms and their associated persons must be careful to distinguish between static and interactive electronic communications.
 Under the current FINRA communication rule, any communication by a member firm on social media would likely be a retail communication, which includes any electronic communication to 25 or more retail investors within any 30-day period.
-Pursuant to revisions effective in February 2013, FINRA Rule 2210 no longer retains the "advertisement" and "public appearance" categories, but those terms are useful in explaining FINRA's disparate treatment of retail communications on the static and nonstatic portions of an interactive electronic forum.
+FINRA Rule 2210 no longer retains the "advertisement" and "public appearance" categories, but those terms are useful in explaining FINRA's disparate treatment of retail communications on the static and nonstatic portions of an interactive electronic forum.